mitchellh/radar/README.md

 Radar supports logging in configurable ways (to a file, to a server, to a growl notification, etc.)

+Radar was built out of the need for an easy automated solution to catching exceptions and gathering information, since I noticed that every time a stack trace was outputted for [Vagrant](http://vagrantup.com), I was asking the user all the same questions which could've easily have been gathered automatically.
+Now, Vagrant users can simply send me the radar output and I don't have to ask for any more information 90% of the time.

 ## Quick Start

     gem install radar